stonne-simulator/stonne-simulator.github.io/FEATURE.md

 ## Input Module

 Due to the flexibility that the *STONNE-API* provides, the simulator can be fed easily using any of the well-known DL frameworks already available.
 Currently the simulator supports both Caffe and Pytorch DL frameworks and both front-ends with its connections are located in the folders 'pytorch-frontend' and 'caffe-frontend' respectively.
-Later in this file, we will explain how to install and run every framework on STONNE.
+In [the documentation](DOCS.md), we explain how to install and run every framework on STONNE.

 Furthermore, since these DL frameworks require a more complicated installation and use, apart from this mode of execution, we have also enabled the "STONNE User Interface" that facilitates the execution of STONNE.
 Through this mode, the user is presented with a prompt to load any layer and tile parameters onto a selected instance of the  simulator, and run it with random weights and input values.
 This allows for faster executions, facilitating rapid prototyping and debugging.
 This interface can be launched directly in the 'stonne' folder once compiled, and the code is located in 'src/main.cpp' file.
 Basically, it is a command line that according to hardware and dimensino parameters, allow to run the simulator with random tensors.